Kotlin/KEEP/proposals/context-sensitive-resolution.md

 1. Classifiers which are nested in and inherit from type `T`, if `T` is a `sealed` class.
 2. No-argument callables, which must:
-   - Be either properties or enumeration entries (including properties synthetized from interoperating with other languages, like Java),
+   - Be either properties or enumeration entries (including properties synthesized from interoperating with other languages, like Java),
    - Have no context receivers nor context parameters.
    - Have no extension receiver, except for extension properties defined over the companion object of `T`.